 |Taken in Budapest - June 2015|

-- Walking tours and pub crawls* are an awesome way to both: do something fun; learn about what's more appealing to you so you can plan rest of your trip, as well as possibly meeting other people with same interest that you might end up hanging out with a couple of times!
+- Walking tours and pub crawls* are an awesome way to: do something fun; learn about what's more appealing to you so you can plan rest of your trip, as well as possibly meeting other people with same interest that you might end up hanging out with a couple of times!

-- Lookup events / concerts and exhibitions on the local Google and Facebook and book things in advance.
+- Lookup events / concerts and exhibitions on the local scene Google and Facebook and book things in advance.
 It gives you a peace of mind knowing you have few things that don't require you being with someone.
 Moreover it reduces the risk of you ending up lazy on a couch browsing your phone instead of going out and exploring a city.
 Being on your own, means no one is there to motivate you to go out and you might feel reluctant sometimes and choose to stay in your comfort zone.

 - Out of city tours: Again, very similar to the two previous points, everything is online these days, you can secure a day out of the city where you need not worry about planning or finding transport.
 Although I would prefer if you did #5 :) It's the age of the internet baby!